Luckily, it’s quick and easy to create and submit an XML sitemap to Google.

 Beyond duplicates and near-duplicates, you can also look for pages with thin content.

-Just check the “Content Quality” report in Site Audit for pages with a “Low word count” warning.
+Just check the “On page” report in Site Audit for pages with a “Low word count” warning.

 Pages excluded from your sitemap by accident